stephenscaff/react-marquee-text/readme.md

 The package largely uses inlined CSS.
 Currently, the `@keyframes` animation is the only declaration housed in an external CSS file. `styles.css` is imported into the `tsx` file, but given your bundle setup, you may, or may not, have to handle that import.
 If the animation doesn't run immediately, try importing `react-marquee-text/styles.css` directly in your project.

+### Supports HTML tags

+MarqueeText supports HTML elements, so you can wrap your text in spans or divs to style specific words.

 <br/>

 ## 📅 To Dos